“I’m watching you,” the voice came down the phone.

 As we were making our way past countless, evenly-spaced shoppers the Queue Coordinator spotted me.
 Jean usually worked the cigarette counter but had been commandeered to keep customers orderly outside.
 We knew one another through her daughter, Tracy, a neighbour.

-“John, what are you doing in the queue?” she asked, walking over.
+“John, what are you doing in the queue?” she asked.
 “You’re an essential worker.
 You can go straight in.
 Who’s this?”

 “I’m the help,” Laverne replied, coyly.

 “Not with those rings, you’re not,” Jean gave her a look.
 “Go on then, if you’re together.”